thoseposers/pinball-rules/README.md

 ## Contributing

 With so many pinball tables available, it's impossible for one person to cover them all, so every contribution is greatly appreciated.

+A template folder has been added as a beginning point for new tables.
+Step by step directions to use this to create a finished IPRS page will be added to the wiki in the future.

 ## Games List